temach/reports/CIA-LAB-2-Booting.md

 The UEFI specification does not require that UEFI firmware know anything about ELF or how to mount and search ext4 filesystem for the kernel image.
 This is the job of the bootloader (OS loader).

 Therefore (in the GNU/Linux world) the "UEFI OS loader" is a UEFI program that knows how to mount the ext4 filesystem, search it for a linux kernel image, load the image and execute it.

+If the UEFI OS loader successfully loads its operating system, it can take control of the system by using the ExitBootServices() function.
+After successfully calling ExitBootServices(), all boot services in the system are terminated, including memory management, and the UEFI OS loader is responsible for the continued operation of the system. (source: https://uefi.org/sites/default/files/resources/UEFI_Spec_2_8_final.pdf)

 When a new OS is installed on a GPT disk, one of the steps during the installation is making sure a UEFI OS loader program is present and correctly configured to load the newly installed kernel.
 The UEFI OS loader is placed in a subdirectory under the EFI directory on the ESP partition.
 To avoid name collisions organisations should register a subdirectory name with the UEFI Forum, the current list of registered subdirectories can be seen here: https://uefi.org/registry.